-The U, S, Geological Survey mapped the geology of the Davis Mesa quadrangle, Colorado, as part of a comprehensive study of carnotite deposits.
-The study, covering the principal carnotiteproducing area in southwestern Colorado, included detailed examination of mines and geologic mapping of eighteen 7 1/2-minute quadrangles, of which the Davis Mesa quadrangle is one (Parts) of State of the texts accompanying these maps have been standardized; these parts comprise some descriptions of geologic formations and general descriptions of regional structural setting, geologic history, and ore deposits.
+The U. S. Geological Survey mapped the geology of the Naturita NW quadrangle, Colo., as part of a comprehensive study of carnotite deposits.
+The study, covering the principal carnotite-producing area in southwestern Colorado, included detailed examination of mines and geologic mapping of eighteen 7 1/2-minute quadrangles, of which the Naturita NW quadrangle is one.
+Parts of the texts accompanying these maps have been standardized; these parts comprise some descriptions of geologic formations and general descriptions of regional structural setting, geologic history, and ore deposits.
 A comprehensive report presenting in greater detail the geologic features of the entire area and interpretations of these features is in preparation.
-Work was started in the area in 1939 as a cooperative project with the State of Colorado Geological Survey Board and the Colorado Metal Mining Fund and was continued through 1945 as a wartime stratégic minerals project.
+Work was started in the area in 1939 as a cooperative project with the State of Colorado Geological Survey Board and the Colorado Metal Mining Fund, and was continued through 1945 as a wartime strategic minerals project.
 Since 1947 the Geological Survey has been continuing this geologic study on behalf of the Division of Raw Materials of the Atomic Energy Commission.
-A part of the Davis Mesa quadrangle was mapped in 1941; the rest was mapped in 1948,
+The Naturita NW quadrangle was mapped in 1948.

-The Davis Mesa quadrangle covers about 59 square miles in Montrose County, Colo., and lies in the Canyon Lands division of the Colorado Plateau physiographic province.
-The quadrangle, except for the floor of Paradox Valley, is a rugged area of mesas and canyons.
-Total relief within the quadrangle is slightly more than 2,270 feet; altitudes range from about 4,850 feet in the canyon of the Dolores River to over 7,120 feet on Skein Mesa.
-The Dolores and San Miguel Rivers and their tributaries drain all the area in the quadrangle.
+The Naturita NW quadrangle covers about 59 square miles in Montrose and San Miguel Counties, Colo., and lies in the Canyon Lands division of the Colorado Plateau physiographic province.
+The southwestern part of the quadrangle is a fairly smooth, sloping surface, and the floor of Paradox Valley is relatively flat, but the walls of Paradox Valley and the canyon of Dry Creek are rough and precipitous.
+Total relief within the quadrangle is about 1,850 feet; altitudes range from about 5,520 feet in Paradox Valley to 7,360 feet on the south rim of the Valley.
+Dry Creek and East Paradox Creek drain all the quadrangle except Sawtooth Ridge which drains directly into the San Miguel River a short distance north of the quadrangle.

 No accurate information on rainfall is available, but the annual precipitation is probably between 10 and 15 inches; the area is semiarid and supports a moderate growth of juniper and pinon on rocky terrain and abundant sagebrush where soils are thick.
 Cacti and sparse grass are widely distributed.
-Most of the quadrangle is accessible over a system of dry-weather roads.
+Most of the quadrangle is accessible over Colorado Highway 90 and a system of dry-weather roads.